EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 - &#128295; ` SuperScan`: Using the TCP/UDP port scan options, you can determine whether a host is alive or not without using ICMP at all.
 Simply select the checkbox for each protocol you wish to use and the type of technique you desire, and you are off to the races.
 - &#128295; ` nping`: As expected, you can also use nping to perform TCP/UDP host discovery.
 Since nping is so versatile, its output is more verbose by default, which may be more information than you really need.

-### Q: Describe at least one technique to determine which services are running or listening on a remote host (port scanning).
+### Q: Describe at least one technique to determine which services are running or listening on a remote host (PORT SCANNING).
 Discuss pro and cons, and which tools you may use in practice.

 A: **Techniques**: